acm-cui/website-cui2023/attend/_accessibility.md

 # Accessibility and Diversity

-CUI {{ site.conference.year }} strives to be an inclusive and accessible conference and we will do our best to accommodate requests for special assistance.
-Information will be posted here as we develop our plans for the conference, to help you make an informed decision about whether the conference will be accessible to you.
-Please contact us if your question is not answered here, or if the conference arrangements as described are not enough to allow you to attend.
-We will work with you to the best of our ability, to make the conference accessible.
+CUI {{ site.conference.year }} strives to be an inclusive and accessible conference, and we will do our best to accommodate requests for special assistance.
+Information will be posted here as we develop our plans for the conference, to help you decide whether the conference will be accessible to you.
+Please get in touch with us if your question is not answered here, or if the conference arrangements as described are not enough to allow you to attend.

 The {{ site.data.oc['conference']['roles']['accessibility_diversity']['label'] }} is progressively assembling this information.
 If you have questions or wish to raise a point regarding our efforts to ensure all attendees can participate, please contact us <a href="{{ site.data.oc['conference']['roles']['accessibility_diversity']['email'] }}">by email</a>.
+Rest assured,  we will work with you to make the conference accessible..

 ## Pronouns